FreeClimb is capable of handling both inbound and outbound SMS messages.

 At this time, FreeClimb only offers outbound SMS functionality using PerCL in the context of a call.

-The FreeClimb API offers three message-related endpoints to handle outbound SMS messages and provide you with the ability to review messages that have been processed by FreeClimb:
+The FreeClimb SMS API offers three message-related endpoints to handle outbound SMS messages and provide you with the ability to review messages that have been processed by FreeClimb:

 - Get an SMS Message: retrieves a specific SMS message that’s been processed by FreeClimb